-- i) On campus, and in halls of residence that are associated with the University, the University expects students: - to behave in a responsible manner that will help to foster mutual respect and understanding between all members of the University community; - to act within the law and not to engage in any activity or behaviour that is likely to bring the University into disrepute; - to behave and communicate in ways that do not unreasonably offend others.
-Examples of unreasonably offensive behaviour include using abusive or obscene language and engaging in any form of discriminatory or anti-social behaviour: - to treat with respect everyone with whom they come into contact, whether within the University or outside; - to treat all University property with respect; - to comply with requests of members of staff: - to adhere to the University's Health and Safety policies and to any specific requirements that apply to areas where they work; - to observe fire alarms and related procedures and evacuate buildings when alarms sound: - to disclose immediately to the University, via Student Case Management, if they are charged with, and/or convicted of, a serious criminal offence ii) Off Campus the surrounding areas safe and friendly environments to live in.
-In that context, students are expected to:
+i) On campus, and in halls of residence that are associated with the University, the University expects students:

+- to behave in a responsible manner that will help to foster mutual respect and understanding between all members of the University community; - to act within the law and not to engage in any activity or behaviour that is likely to bring the University into disrepute; - to behave and communicate in ways that do not unreasonably offend others.
+Examples of unreasonably offensive behaviour include using abusive or obscene language and engaging in any form of discriminatory or anti-social behaviour; - to treat with respect everyone with whom they come into contact, whether within the University or outside; - to treat all University property with respect; - to comply with reasonable requests of members of staff - to adhere to the University's Health and Safety policies and to any specific requirements that apply to areas where they work; - to observe fire alarms and related procedures and evacuate buildings when alarms sound; - to disclose immediately to the University, via Student Case Management, if they are charged with, and/or convicted of, a serious criminal offence.